Mariano Rajoy: 2018 motion of no confidence

 The first definitive court ruling on the Gürtel corruption scandal convicted a series of former PP party officials.
 Former treasurer Luis Bárcenas was sentenced to 33 years of prison and a fine of 44 million euros for hiding a fortune of an uncertain amount in Swiss banks.
 The 1,687-page ruling also said that it was settled that there was a "network of institutionalised corruption" and that the PP "financially benefited" from the Gürtel affair, something for which it was fined 245,492 euros.
 The sentence also recognised that it was proven that the PP had a slush fund since 1989, consisting of a "financial and accounting structure that was parallel to the official one".
 More court rulings are pending, as this ruling only covered the 1999-2005 period of the Gürtel scandal.

-Following the court ruling, the leader of PSOE, Pedro Sánchez, promoted a motion of no confidence against Rajoy to be voted on Friday, 1 June.
+Following the court ruling, the leader of PSOE, Pedro Sánchez, promoted a motion of no confidence against Rajoy to be voted on 1 June.
 176 votes were needed to get it approved.
 In the debate of the previous day, a sufficient number of deputies expressed their intention to support it.
-Rajoy lost this motion, (with 180 votes in favour of the motion, 169 against, and 1 abstention) and was succeeded as Prime Minister by Sánchez.
+Rajoy lost this motion (with 180 votes in favour of the motion, 169 against, and 1 abstention), was forced to resign, and was succeeded as prime minister by Sánchez.

 On 5 June 2018, Rajoy announced his resignation as President of the People's Party.
 On 15 June, he resigned his seat as Deputy after thirty years.
 The vacant seat was taken by Valentina Martínez Ferro.

 Later activity

 On 20 June 2018, Rajoy was reinstated to his position as property registrar in Santa Pola after 29 years.

-On 27 February 2019 he declared as a witness at the trial of Catalonia independence leaders before the Supreme Court.
+On 27 February 2019 he was declared a witness at the trial of Catalonia independence leaders before the Supreme Court.

-He has been summoned by the courts in March 2021 to explain the "B fund" that the PP has allegedly maintained for more than 20 years.
-This would have been used to receive anonymous donations from business leaders in order to pay "additional salaries" to party executives, including Mariano Rajoy.
+He was summoned by the courts in March 2021 to explain the "B fund" that the PP has allegedly maintained for more than 20 years.
+This would have been used to receive anonymous donations from business leaders in order to pay "additional salaries" to party executives, including "Mariano" and "M.Rajoy".

+He supported Javier Milei in 2023 Argentine general election.